mdn/translated-content/files/ja/learn/forms/ui_pseudo-classes/index.md

 There are many others too, but the ones listed above are the most obviously useful.
 Some of the others are aimed at solving very specific niche problems, or simply not very well supported in browsers yet.
 The ones listed above all have pretty good browser support, but of course, you should test your form implementations carefully to make sure they work for your target audience.

-> **Note:** **注**: A number of the pseudo-classes discussed here are concerned with styling form controls based on their validation state (is their data valid, or not?)
+> **Note:** A number of the pseudo-classes discussed here are concerned with styling form controls based on their validation state (is their data valid, or not?)
 You'll learn much more about setting and controlling validation constraints in our next article — [Client-side form validation](/ja/docs/Learn/Forms/Form_validation) — but for now we'll keep things simple with regards to form validation, so it doesn't confuse things.

 ## 入力が必須か否かでスタイル設定する